heyitscesar/HDR-Brightness-Control/documentation/readme.md

 ### Backend (Node.js)

 The backend (`/server` directory) is the core of the operation.
 It is launched automatically as a background process by the main Electron application.
-1.  **DDC/CI Abstraction:** On startup, a dedicated module checks for `Monitorian.exe` in the system PATH.
-If not found, it checks for `ControlMyMonitor.exe` in the `/server` directory.
+1.  **DDC/CI Abstraction:** On startup, a dedicated module checks for `ControlMyMonitor.exe` in the `/server` directory.
+If not found, it checks for `Monitorian.exe` in the system PATH as a fallback.
 All brightness control commands are routed through this module.
 2.  **State Management:** It discovers monitors and creates/loads a `config.json` file to persist settings.
 3.  **Real-Time Communication:** It runs an Express.js server for API calls and a WebSocket server for pushing live data to the UI.
 4.  **Brightness Loop:** When active, a safe polling loop captures the screen, calculates apparent brightness, and calls the DDC/CI module to set the physical monitor's brightness.